gadenbuie/xaringan-logo/README.md

    and adjust the `width`, `height` and position (`top`, `bottom`, `left`, and/or `right`) as needed<sup>*</sup>.

 1. Use `class: hide-logo` to hide your logo on individual slides.

+## More Info

+See the companion blog post for more information: https://www.garrickadenbuie.com/blog/xaringan-tip-logo-all-slides/